ceciliamvrie/MVC-Explained/README.md

 - Model: Controls all interactions with the data, such as storing, or recieving data from the database.
 Like the database, the model only interacts with the controller.
 - View: The view is composed of everything that gets rendered onto the browser, meaning that is is basically everything that the user sees, and the only thing that the user can see.
 This is incharge of displaying information to the user, and it can only interact with the controller.
 - Controller: The controller is arguably the most important part of MVC as it is in charge of taking info from the user, processing it, sending it to the model, and sending it back to the view as information on how it should compile the data.

+With that said, I hope you have at least a marginally larger understanding of what MVC is and its importance of why you should use it, good luck programming!